-On your Mac, use the Desktop pane of Desktop & Screen Saver System Preferences to change the picture or colour shown on your desktop (the background area of the screen).
-Learn how to customise the desktop picture.
+On your Mac, use the Desktop pane of Desktop & Screen Saver System Preferences to change the picture or color shown on your desktop (the background area of the screen).
+Learn how to customize the desktop picture.

 To change these preferences, choose Apple menu > System Preferences, click Desktop & Screen Saver , then click Desktop.

 The desktop picture currently used on your Mac.

 To choose whether the image can change or is set to a light or dark version, click the pop-up menu, then choose an option.

 Items you can use as your desktop picture.
 Select an item on the left, then click a picture or color on the right.

 Dynamic desktop pictures can automatically change throughout the course of the day based on your current location.
 If Location Services is turned off in Privacy preferences, the picture changes based on the time zone specified in Date & Time preferences.